Bespoke & Made-To-Measure Garments

 • There’s no cleaning in fabric aggressive, dye stripping, toxic dry cleaning solvents such as perchlorethylene, synthetic petroleum or formaldehyde dibutyl acetal.

-• There’s no tumbling in a dry cleaning machine.
+• There’s no tumbling for 40 to 50 minutes in a dry cleaning machine.

 • There’s no pressing by machine.